michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 5. And when Hanania heard these words he fell and died.
 And there was great fear upon all those who heard.

-6. And they who were young men among them arose and composedCollected or gathered up. him,and carried him forth and buried him.
+6. And they who were young men among them arose and composed

 7. And after there had been three hours, his wife also entered, not knowing what had been done.